Paul von Hindenburg: Tannenberg

-The Hindenburg-Ludendorff duo's successful performance on the Eastern Front in 1914 marked the beginning of a military and political partnership that lasted until the end of the war.
-As Hindenburg wrote to the Kaiser a few months later: "[Ludendorff] has become my faithful adviser and a friend who has my complete confidence and cannot be replaced by anyone."
-Despite their strikingly dissimilar temperaments, the older general's calm decisiveness proved to be an outstanding fit for Ludendorff's energy and tactical ingenuity.
-Ludendorff's nerves twice drove him to consider changing their plans for Tannenberg at the last minute; both times Hindenburg talked to him privately and his confidence wavered no further.

 Defending Silesia

-On the east bank of the Vistula in Poland the Russians were mobilizing new armies which were shielded from attack by the river; once assembled they would cross the river to march west into Silesia.
-To counter the Russians' pending invasion of Silesia, Hindenburg advanced into Poland and occupied the west bank of the Vistula opposite from where Russian forces were mobilizing.
+On the east bank of the Vistula in Congress Poland, the Russians were mobilising new armies which were shielded from attack by the river; once assembled, they would cross the river to march west into Silesia.
+To counter the Russians' pending invasion of Silesia, Hindenburg advanced into Poland and occupied the west bank of the Vistula opposite where Russian forces were mobilising.
 He set up headquarters at Posen in West Prussia, accompanied by Ludendorff and Hoffmann.
 When the Russians attempted to cross the Vistula, the German forces under his command held firm, but the Russians were able to cross into the Austro-Hungarian sector to the south.
-Hindenburg retreated and destroyed all railways and bridges so that the Russians would be unable to advance beyond 120 km west of their railheads—well short of the German frontier.
+Hindenburg retreated and destroyed all railways and bridges so that the Russians would be unable to advance beyond 120 km west of their railheads — well short of the German frontier.

-On 1 November 1914 Hindenburg was appointed Ober Ost (commander in the east) and was promoted to field marshal.
+On 1 November 1914, Hindenburg was appointed Ober Ost (commander in the east) and was promoted to field marshal.
 To meet the Russians' renewed push into Silesia, Hindenburg moved the Ninth Army by rail north to Thorn and reinforced it with two corps from the Eighth Army.
-On 11 November, in a raging snowstorm, his forces surprised the Russian flank in the fierce Battle of Łódź, which ended the immediate Russian threat to Silesia and also captured Poland's second largest city.
+On 11 November, in a raging snowstorm, his forces surprised the Russian flank in the fierce battle of Łódź, which ended the immediate Russian threat to Silesia and also captured Poland's second largest city.